 Step 1: Check if you need a visa

-As per the OECD agreement, holders of valid Schengen, USA and Japan visas with multiple entries do not require a visa when entering Mexico.
+As per the OECD agreement, holders of valid Schengen, USA, Canada and Japan visas with multiple entries do not require a visa when entering Mexico.
 I have a 5-year multiple entries Japanese visa so I can freely go to Mexico whenever I want.

 However, I forgot about this.
 Before doing my research, I already prepared all the requirements needed for the Mexico visa for Filipinos (you know, printed and everything).
 I wasted so much paper on this!

-If you don’t have a valid Schengen, USA and Japan visas with multiple entries, go to step 2.
+If you don’t have a valid Schengen, USA, Canada and Japan visas with multiple entries, go to step 2.

 Step 2: Prepare the documents you need in applying for a Mexico visa